 Course type indicators for the subjects of English and history/social science are multi-tiered and provide information about the type and level of students' English and history/social science coursework taken in each year of high school.
 Dichotomous course type indicators were produced for three English categories - a general category encompassing all English courses ('any'), and two sub-classifications, 'survey' and 'other' English - which is represented in the variable name by variations of the fourth character (A, S, or O).
-English course type indicators also enable a comprehensive analysis of how Add Health students were grouped according to ability by further specifying at what level the course was taken (noted by variations in the $5^{th}-6^{th}$ characters of the variable names).
-For example, analysts interested in discerning which students took honors or AP 'survey' English courses in the second year of high school can examine the variables EAESHN2 (indicating whether an honors-level 'survey' English course was taken in year 2 of high school).
+English course type indicators also enable a comprehensive analysis of how Add Health students were grouped according to ability by further specifying at what level the course was taken (noted by variations in the 5th-6th characters of the variable names).
+For example, analysts interested in discerning which students took honors or AP 'survey' English courses in the second year of high school can examine the variables EAESHN2 (indicating whether an honors-level 'survey' English course was taken in year 2 of high school) and EAESAP2 (indicating whether an AP-level 'survey' course was taken in year 2 of high school).